drndr/multilabel-text-clf/HiAGM/README.md

 # HiAGM: Hierarchy-Aware Global Model for Hierarchical Text Classification
 This repository implements the hierarchy-aware structure encoders for mutual interaction between label space and text features.
-This work is an extension of paper '[Hierarchy-Aware Global Model for Hierarchical Text Classification](https://www.aclweb.org/anthology/2020.acl-main.104/)' in ACL 2020.
-The dataset splits of NYTimes (New York Times), WoS (Web of Science), Amazon and DBpedia are proposed in this repository.
+The dataset splits of NYTimes (New York Times), Reuters V2, Amazon and DBpedia are proposed in this repository.

 ### Hierarchy-Aware Global Model